John writes about topics related to business, organizational behavior, and consumer science. He holds an MBA from Indiana Tech.

 - Heads down by lap

 - Arms under knees

 - Cross writs and place on seatback in front

 Directions to Passengers

-We were then told to place feet flat on the floor, place our heads face down in lap and our arms under our knees.
+We were then told to place our feet flat on the floor, place our heads face down in our lap, and our arms under our knees.

-If for whatever reasons we were unable to assume this position, we were told we could cross our wrists and place them on the seat back in front of us and rest our foreheads on our hands.
+If for whatever reason we were unable to assume this position, we were told we could cross our wrists and place them on the seatback in front of us and rest our foreheads on our hands.

 The flight attendant told us that once we get close to landing, the captain would announce over the PA the following:

 Brace, Brace, Brace!